Powerlearnproject/se-assignment-day-2-git-and-github-Solayiwo/README.md

 - Continuous Integration/Continuous Deployment (CI/CD): GitHub integrates well with
 CI/CD tools, allowing automatic testing and deployment of code.

-- How Version Control Helps Maintain Project Integrity
+How Version Control Helps Maintain Project Integrity
 - It prevent conflicts
- -It ensure accountability
+- It ensure accountability
- -It preserve history
+- It preserve history
- -It support collaboration
+- It support collaboration
- -It facilitating code reviews
+- It facilitating code reviews

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?